 When it comes to different subjects, there are different ways that visualization can be helpful.

 For example, in math, visualization can help with understanding concepts by creating mental images of the problem.
-In literature, visualization can help create pictures in the mind of the characters and scenes from the story.
+In literature, visualization can help create pictures in the minds of the characters and scenes from the story.
 For science, visualization can help see the inner workings of things like molecules and cells.
 And for social studies, visualization can help remember maps and historical events.

-The key is to find a way that works best for you and to use as many senses link as possible when visualizing information.
+The key is to find a way that works best for you and to use as many senses as possible when visualizing information.

 Tips For Making The Most Of Visualization While Studying

 - Be mindful of your breathing.
 Inhale deeply and exhale slowly while visualizing the air filling up your lungs, then leaving them once more.
 This will help calm you down for a more controlled state of relaxation during visualization